Don’t dig up dahlias for winter! What to do instead….

 Steven Edney, the award-winning head gardener of The Salutation Hotel & Gardens, comes from a family of professional dahlia growers.
 For his advice on how to choose dahlias, how to plant dahlias and what to do about slugs and snails, see this video, which also features the beautiful gardens at The Salutation.

 Update: since this post appeared, I’ve had many comments (see below) and on Twitter.
 Some people find that dahlias survive the cold under mulch, but struggle in wet or poorly drained soil.

 Gardening writer Susie White, who gardens in Northumberland says that she leaves her dahlias in the ground successfully, in spite of being in a frost pocket.
 Her garden was featured on Gardeners World as an example of gardening in extreme temperatures!
 However, she does have well drained soil, and adds a deep mulch.
 She has even managed to keep the black-leaved ‘Bishops children’ alive!

 Blogger The Reckless Gardener also leave his dahlias in the ground, although his Cumbria garden is also in a frost pocket.
 ‘Glad to see another gardener being reckless, too….’

 If you love dahlias and would like to know more about them, Naomi Slade has written a glorious book about them called Dahlias – Beautiful Varieties for Home and Garden, with photography by Georgianna Lane.

 See it on YouTube

-Do subscribe to the Middlesized Garden blog or YouTube channel for tips and inspiration from middle-sized gardens for middle-sized (and small) gardens.
+Do subscribe to the Middlesized Garden blog or YouTube channel for tips and inspiration from middle-sized gardens for other middle-sized (and small) gardens.
 And let me know if there’s any gardening job, you’d like not to do, and I’ll try to find out how not to do it.

 (Although Anne Wareham is pretty good at not doing gardening in her book The Deckchair Gardener)